Wanghq05/MS-GCN/README.md

 # GH-GCN
-Our proposed GH-GCN is effective in both skeleton-based interaction recognition and individual recognition
+Our proposed MS-GCN is effective in both skeleton-based interaction recognition and individual recognition
 # Prerequisites

 - Python >= 3.6